aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/codablock-f-encoding/codablock-f-row-column-configuration/_index.md

 ## Conclusion

 Aspose.BarCode for .NET makes it straightforward to **create barcode image c#** and tailor Codablock F dimensions to your exact needs.
-By adjusting rows, columns, and optional image size parameters, you can produce high‑quality, scanner‑friendly barcodes for shipping labels, inventory tags, and more.
-Explore the full API documentation for additional customizations.
+By adjusting rows, columns, and optional image‑size parameters, you can produce high‑quality, scanner‑friendly barcodes for shipping labels, inventory tags, and many other scenarios.
+Explore the full API documentation for additional customizations such as color, margins, and error‑correction levels.

 ## Frequently Asked Questions

 **Q: Does configuring rows and columns affect barcode readability?**
 A: Properly balanced rows and columns improve readability.
-Too many rows on a small label can cause scanning issues.
+Too many rows on a small label can cause scanning issues, so adjust them to match printer resolution.

 **Q: Can I use this code with .NET Core?**
 A: Yes, Aspose.BarCode supports .NET Core, .NET 5+, and .NET 6+.
 The same API works across these runtimes.

 **Q: How do I change the image format?**
-A: Use a different `BarCodeImageFormat` enum value (e.g., `Jpeg`, `Bmp`) in the `Save` method.
+A: Pass a different `BarCodeImageFormat` enum value (e.g., `Jpeg`, `Bmp`) to the `Save` method.

 **Q: Is a license required for development?**
 A: A temporary license is sufficient for evaluation.
 Production deployments require a full license.